Math and Science Information

 Articles on science and nature news from one of the most prominent magazines on the topic.

 This is the official website of the National Science Foundation.
 It was created in 1950 to “to promote the progress of science; to advance the national health, prosperity, and welfare; to secure the national defense…” Find resources on a wide range of scientific topics.

 Science.gov is a gateway to government science information and research results.
-Currently in its fifth generation, Science.gov provides a search of over 60 scientific databases and 200 million pages of science information with just one query, and is a gateway to over 2200 scientific Websites.
-(From their about page 12/9/13.)
+Currently in its fifth generation, Science.gov provides a search of over 60 scientific databases and 200 million pages of science information with just one query, and is a gateway to over 2200 scientific Websites. (from their About page, 2/3/2015)

 Journals and News

 This website is a scientific journal aggregator and provides links to over 897,000 e-prints in many major scientific fields (Physics, Mathematics, Computer Science, Quantitative Biology, Quantitative Finance and Statistics).
-ArXiv is an e-print service from Cornell University.
+ArXiv is an e-print service hosted by Cornell University Library.

 Science Daily brings you breaking news and research from the major scientific fields.
 If you are looking for the most up to date information this site may be of help.

 “Every day the news staff of Science magazine and our contributing freelancers bring you breaking news from the world of scientific research and science policy.
 Our offerings include breaking research news, ScienceInsider (news and analysis from the world of science policy), and Sifter, a blog that points you to the best science stories on the web.
 We also post a weekly podcast.
 And you can now find our weekly news content from Science magazine included in our daily news feed, on our category and collections pages, and on our author pages.” (from the About page, 2/3/2015)